༄༅། Foundations of Nondual Buddhist Tantra

 This series:

 In this two-part series, we will study the classic long poem, Heart Treasure of the Enlightened Ones: The Practice of View, Meditation, and Action by Patrul Rinpoche, covering the entire Buddhist path.
-The unique charm of this text is that at the end of each stanza, Patrul Rinpoche instructs us to recite the Mani mantra, Om Mani Padme Hung.
+This text is very precious and profound, as it includes the preliminaries (Tib. ngöndro) to Dzogchen, with a special emphasis on the practice of bodhichitta, the heart of awakening.
+The unique charm of this text is that Patrul Rinpoche teaches us to recite the maṇi mantra, oṃ maṇi padme hūṃ, in connection with different aspects of Avalokiteshvara.
 We will do just this.
-But we will also spend ample time chanting other mantras, such as the Arya Tara mantras and others, for the path of tantra is also called the Mantrayana, the path of mantra.
-Therefore, we will explore and experience the importance of mantras for ourselves.
+We will also learn sound yoga (nadyog) and chant other mantras, such as those to Arya Tara, Sarasvati, and others, for the tantric path is also called the Mantrayana, the path of mantra.
+Therefore, we will emphasize mantra practice in this class and in our peer study groups (pods).

 • How to live with clarity, beauty, and integrity in this modern world as householders.